gaogaostegosaurus/nextaction/README.md

 ## Known issues

+- MNK: Perfect Balance window is a little janky - doesn't appear to be consistently sure what the final WS will be
+- NIN: Mudra isn't detected under certain conditions - haven't been able to consistently replicate
-- SAM Tsubame-gaeshi is 1 GCD late (always?)
+- SAM: Tsubame-gaeshi is always exactly 1 GCD late - NO CLUE WHY